CISecurity/ArtifactExpressions/artifacts/vmware/vmware.vmhost.advanced_setting.rst

 Description
 -----------

-The VMware: VM Host: Advanced Setting test is used to check the value of a specified advanced system setting on an VMware ESXi Host Client
+The VMware: VM Host: Advanced Setting test is used to check the value of a specified advanced system setting on an VMware ESXi Host Client.

+The vm_advancedsetting_object element is used by a vm_advancedsetting_test to define the vmhost name, connection string, and the name of the advanced setting to be evaluated.

+The vm_advancedsetting_state element holds information regarding the value of the specified advanced setting in the vmhost configuration file.

 Technical Details
 -----------------